jipiboily/monologue/README.md

 ## Features
 ---
-- it has post revisions (no UI to choose published revision yet)-
+- it has post revisions (no UI to choose published revision yet)
 - Rails mountable engine
 - fully named spaced
 - well tested